 What is the Best Stain for Wood Paneling?

-Oil-based stains are considered a great option for staining wood paneling or any wooden surface due to their considerable amount of drying time, where it allows for a more uniform finish.
+Oil-based stains are highly recommended for staining wood paneling or any wooden surface due to their significant drying period, which allows for a more even and consistent finish.

 Guide to Staining Wood Panels